H.R. 2130: Tribal Trust Land Homeownership Act of 2025

 Official Congress.gov page for the Tribal Trust Land Homeownership Act of 2025, with status, text, and actions.

-BIA trust services oversee Indian land management and related processes that this bill would place on firm timelines.
+BIA trust services oversee Indian land management and the mortgage and title processes that this bill places on firm timelines.

 The bill creates a Realty Ombudsman inside the BIA Division of Real Estate Services, making this office directly relevant.